Suhel-Kap/message-storage/README.md

 3. The server will be running on `http://localhost:3000`
 4. You can see the incoming and outgoing messages on the console
 5. Use the following API endpoints to interact with the smart contract:
-6. GET /api/message
+6. GET /api/message (more details in the backend README)
-7. POST /api/message
+7. POST /api/message (more details in the backend README)

 ## Tech Stack